 In this way, Freud unwittingly rekindled an interest in the metaphysical realm, which science had shunned in its quest for knowledge.
 He then endeavored to study it in the same way the physical level had been: By applying reason.
 One of Freud's most prominent disciples, Dr. Carl Jung, further developed the field of psychology and the understanding of the psyche.
+Just like William Shakespeare's influence on literature, Freud's impact on psychology is immeasurable.

 Freud and Jung began a whole new era for mankind by mapping the threefold constitution of man: the Spiritual, the psychic, and the material.
 They brought to the forefront the contents of the psyche as represented in ancient mythology and symbolism and taught us that the psyche can be understood through reason.